It’s November, which for many of us means it’s … National Novel Writing Month.

 13. But what if I don’t have a plot for my novel?
 “If you spend enough time with your characters, plot simply happens.
 This makes your novel writing, in essence, a literary trapeze act, one where you have to blindly trust that your imagination and intuition will catch you and fling you onward at each stage of your high-flying journey.”

 Chris’ advice helps me keep turning out pages.
+It has me thinking about all the others who are taking the 50K challenge.
 How about you?
 What thoughts inspire you to keep writing, blogging or taking part in National Novel Writing Month?
 Please share with us.